 If you would like to request legal support for your upcoming demonstration and direct action, please read “Working With the NLG to Plan Legal Support for Demonstrations” and, if possible, submit the legal support request form at least one week prior to the date of the demonstration.
 This document tells you what we need from you in order to try to meet the legal needs arising from your demo.

-If you have been contacted by the FBI (or other federal agency) as part of a domestic security investigation, please contact our Grand Jury Resistance Hotline immediately so that we can connect you with an attorney who can advise you about your rights.
+If you have been contacted by the FBI (or other federal agency) as part of a domestic security investigation, please contact our FBI Hotline immediately so that we can connect you with an attorney who can advise you about your rights.

 Please leave a voicemail; someone will return your call within 72 hours.